m3db/m3/docs/operational_guide/namespace_configuration.md

 ## Namespace Operations

-The operations below include sample CURLs, but you can always review the API documentation by navigating to
+The operations below include sample cURLs, but you can always review the API documentation by navigating to

 `http://<M3_COORDINATOR_HOST_NAME>:<CONFIGURED_PORT(default 7201)>/api/v1/openapi` or our [online API documentation](https://m3db.io/openapi/).